-- The nominee engages in research and/or creative performance projects of the highest quality as determined through peer review and dissemination in high quality outlets. - The nominee balances intellectual independence and collaboration on research activities. - The nominee demonstrates that their research activities have a significant impact on the field. - The nominee demonstrates involvement in external and internal grant submissions as a Principal Investigator, Co-Principal Investigator, Key Personnel, and/or Project Evaluator.
+- The nominee engages in research and/or creative performance projects of high level as determined through peer review and dissemination in high quality outlets. - The nominee balances intellectual independence (e.g., lead author on peer-reviewed publications) and collaboration on research activities. - The nominee demonstrates that their research activities have a significant impact on the field. - The nominee demonstrates involvement in external and internal grant submissions as a Principal Investigator, Co-Principal Investigator, Key Personnel, and/or Project Evaluator.

-- CEP faculty member with notable record of outstanding research contributions to the field. - Has not been a recipient of the CEP Faculty Research Award within the previous three (3) academic years.
+- CEP faculty member with notable record of outstanding research contributions to the field. - Has not been a recipient of the CEP Faculty Research Award within the previous three (3) academic years (i.e., 2020-2021, 2021-2022, or 2022-2023).

-- Nominee and nominator contact information.
+• Nominee and nominator contact information.

-- One (1) letter of nomination with an overview of nominee's contributions to excellence in research.
+- One (1) letter of nomination with an overview of nominee's contributions to excellence in research as well as a description of recent research achievements in the past 5 years.
 Nomination letter should address the criteria for the research award and should not be longer than 2-pages, single-spaced.

-- Nominee's CV.
+The nominator should address all criteria in the evaluation rubric. - Nominee's abbreviated CV with highlighted achievements/activities in research in the previous five years.